 Tying into those values are a deep appreciation for the beauty and strength of the Jacaranda tree, a fighting urge to help people and access to the latest in financial technologies.
 Jacaranda Finance has changed what it means to receive quality service with a smile.

-“As a company, we have always been able to adapt with the changing landscape of the FinTech space to create technology and processes that work, whilst keeping the needs of our clients top of mind.
+“As a company, we have always been able to adapt to the changing landscape of the FinTech space to create technology and processes that work, whilst keeping the needs of our clients top of mind.
 We have, and will continue to, do this without compromising on what we stand for.
-We’re a small company with home-grown roots and a kind heart.
-It’s not in our nature to take advantage of our clients or abuse the trust they put in us when they apply for one of our loans,” stated Mr Wessels.
+We’re a small company with homegrown roots and a kind heart.
+It’s not in our nature to take advantage of our clients or abuse the trust they put in us when they apply for one of our bad credit loans,” stated Mr Wessels.